 The next wave of redesigns is already being negotiated in public.
 Newcastle United announced plans to redesign its badge for the 2026–27 season, describing the current crest as “outdated” for modern digital use while promising supporter consultation and a “refine and revive” approach rather than a radical break.
 The debate between heritage and clarity has become the defining conflict in crest design.

 Design writers have noticed the same tension across the game.
-Creative Bloq describes clubs being pulled toward flatter, more reproducible forms because modern marketing and digital display demand it, even as fans resist losing mottos and detail.
+Creative Bloq describes clubs being pulled toward flatter, more reproducible forms because modern marketing and digital display demand them, even as fans resist losing their mottos and details.

 The trend line into 2026 is not one single aesthetic.
 It’s a negotiation: keep the story, lose the noise, and make sure the badge still feels like a promise rather than a product.